opencog/guix-atomese/README.md

 guix build lg-atomese
 guix build link-grammar-atomspace
 ```
-The last package, `link-grammar-atomspace` depends on all the ones
+The last package, `link-grammar-atomspace` depends on (almost) all of
-that come before it, and thus buiding that one package will
+the ones that come before it, and thus buiding that one package will
 automatically cause all the others to built.
+The `sensory` package is
+built separately.

 (Note there is a "circular" depedency, here: `lg-atomese` depends on
 `link-grammar`, but `link-grammar-atomspace` depends on `lg-atomese`.